MPASTEAU/portfolio-fastapi-app/README.md

 # Portfolio FastAPI App

 This repository contains the code for a FastAPI application as part of my portfolio.
-It demonstrates best practices in developing web services, containerization with Docker, and includes CI/CD setup using GitHub Actions for automated testing and deployment.
+It demonstrates best practices in developing web services, containerization with Docker.

 ## Prerequisites